ferum-pdg/infrastructure/README.md

 http://83.228.200.235
 ```

 ## Pipeline CI/CD

 To have git as source for the cluster configuration, we use the `Arog CD` tool.

-At each commit on the branch `main`, the tool will sync the modification whit what is currently running in the cluster.
+At each commit on the branch `main`, the tool will sync the modification with what is currently running in the cluster.

 To access to the Argo CD UI, you can run this command :